 1. "We have to remove the bullet!"

 It's true that we do say "clear" in the emergency department, though perhaps not as often as on ER or House.
 This inaccuracy lies more in the delivery.
 First of all, this doesn't happen nearly as often (which is good because it means someone is on the brink of death).
 And though it's often a tense moment, this phrase is about communication, not drama.
 More often, you're going to hear something like, "I'm clear, you're clear, everyone's clear," in a measured voice.
-Charging in with the paddles defeats the purpose, as 'clear' is about keeping everyone else safe from the electrical shock.
+Charging in with the paddles defeats the purpose, as 'clear' is about keeping everyone else safe from the electrical shock being delivered to the patient.

 3. "We've placed him in an induced coma."